osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 [[file:figs/GasStation.png|800px]]

+For the rest of the tutorial, your MYROBOT_gazebo empty world needs to be running.

 ### Editing the World File Within Gazebo

 You can insert additional models into your robot's world file and use the `File->Save` As command to export your edited world back into your ROS package.